dsbowen/Hemlock/docs_md/setup/win.md

 $ which python
 ```

 You should see a line print underneath `which python`.
-This is the location of your python executable (i.e. the file that runs python).
+This is the location of your python executable (i.e., the file that runs python).
 On my computer, it looks like:

 ```bash
 /c/Users/DBSpe/AppData/Local/Programs/Python/Python36-32/python